anoopkarnik/company-landing-page/README.md

 2) Enter the password (default: "password").
 To customize this, update the SETTINGS_PASSWORD environment variable.
 Then, click Verify.
 3) Once verified, toggle the switch to change the data source from file-based to CMS-based.
 4) To revert back to file-based data, simply toggle the switch again.

 ---

+## 📜 Managing Blogs: Add, Edit, or Delete

+Easily manage blog posts in Strapi CMS by following these steps:

+1) Open Strapi at localhost:1337 (Username - guest@bayesian-labs.com Password - Password1)
+2) Navigate to Content Manager (Sidebar).
+3) Click on "Author" under "COLLECTION TYPES" to create, delete and edit existing author details.
+4) Click on "Category" under "COLLECTION TYPES" to create, delete and edit existing category details.
+5) Click on "Article" under "COLLECTION TYPES" where there is a list of blogs published and in draft.
+6) Click on an article and modify title, description, slug(id), cover image, author, categories, and blocks having Rich text(mdx) or Quote or Files, etc.
+7) Save & Publish to see changes reflected instantly!

+---